 Role-by-role evidence snapshot

-The current RoleMath packet maps this question to roles where AI effects are visible but different.
+The current RoleMath analysis maps this question to roles where AI effects are visible but different.
 These are occupation-level planning signals, not personal forecasts.

 | Role family | O*NET/BLS task center | BLS outlook context | AI usage context |